Why Neurotypical Emotional Advice Fails AuDHD Brains

 Primary TriggerSocial conflict, deadlines, worry about the future.Loud noises, tight clothes, hunger, flickering lights.

-Physical SensationTension in shoulders, racing thoughts, worry loops.skin feeling “raw,” nausea, inability to speak (selective mutism), urge to bolt.
+Physical SensationTension in shoulders, racing thoughts, worry loops.Skin feeling “raw,” nausea, inability to speak (selective mutism), urge to bolt.

 Effective ReliefTalking it out, journaling, reframing thoughts.Dark room, deep pressure, silence, removing the stimuli.